arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

 ## Universal Laws
-There is something deeply rewarding in Functional Programming: every so often, when you stumble upon some discovery, you find that it is so profoundly true and powerful that you can use it to express a wide range of seemingly unrelated ideas, most likely that not more concisely and elegantly than before.
+There is something deeply rewarding in Functional Programming: every now and then, when you stumble upon some discovery, you find that it is so profoundly true and powerful that you can use it to express a wide range of seemingly unrelated ideas, often more concisely and elegantly than before.

 Graham Hutton wrote a famous paper on one of those cases: [A tutorial on the universality and expressiveness of fold][hutton].
-Indeed, `fold` (or `Aggregate` in LINQ lingo) is so powerful that if you stripped `Select`, `Where`, `Sum`, `First`, `Zip`, `CountBy` and other functions away from LINQ, only saving `Aggregate`, believe it or not, you could reimplement all of them entirely in terms of `Aggregate` only.
+Indeed, `fold` (or `Aggregate` in LINQ lingo) is so powerful that if you stripped `Select`, `Where`, `Sum`, `First`, `Zip`, `CountBy` and other functions away from LINQ, only saving `Aggregate`, believe it or not, you could reimplement all of them entirely in terms of `Aggregate`.
 I cannot recommend to challenge you with this enlighting and fun exercise more.

 `bind` plays in the same league.
 Indeed, I truly hope that, in the